joe-x-earley/AutoCommitTest/README.md

 - `test_level`: Choose to run or not the tests.
 Possible values are: RunLocalTests, NoTestRun.
 OPTIONAL.
 (Production deployments will run the tests if needed).
 - `org_type`: Type of the Salesforce Org.
 Possible values are: sandbox, production.
 OPTIONAL.
 Defaulted to _sandbox_.
 - `wait_time`: Number of minutes to wait for the command to complete and display results to the terminal window.
 OPTIONAL.
 Defaulted to _30_.
-- `deploy`: Deploy the package to the sandbox? or just validate the package?.
-If the `org_type` is **production** this parameter will not have an impact because for production we need to first validate and then quick deploy.
-OPTIONAL.
-Defaulted to _false_.
 - `is_destructive`: Is the deployment a destructive changes deployment?.
 OPTIONAL.
 Defaulted to _false_.

 #### Output Parameters